logrange/range/README.md

 ## Acknowledgments

-* GoLang IDE by [JetBrains](https://www.jetbrains.com/go/) is used for the code development
+* GoLand IDE by [JetBrains](https://www.jetbrains.com/go/) is used for the code development